dynaroars/dig/README.md

 Additional information on DIG can be found from these papers:

 * ThanhVu Nguyen, Matthew Dwyer, and William Visser.
 SymInfer: Inferring Program Invariants using Symbolic States.
 In Automated Software Engineering (ASE).
 IEEE, 2017.
+* ThanhVu Nguyen, Timos Antopoulos, Andrew Ruef, and Michael Hicks.
+A Counterexample-guided Approach to Finding Numerical Invariants.
+In 11th Joint Meeting on Foundations of Software Engineering (ESEC/FSE), pages 605--615.
+ACM, 2017.
+* ThanhVu Nguyen, Deepak Kapur, Westley Weimer, and Stephanie Forrest.
+DIG: A Dynamic Invariant Generator for Polynomial and Array Invariants.
+Transactions on Software Engineering Methodology (TOSEM), 23(4):30:1--30:30, 2014.
+* ThanhVu Nguyen, Deepak Kapur, Westley Weimer, and Stephanie Forrest.
+Using Dynamic Analysis to Generate Disjunctive Invariants.
+In 36th International Conference on Software Engineering (ICSE), pages 608--619.
+IEEE, 2014.
+* ThanhVu Nguyen, Deepak Kapur, Westley Weimer, and Stephanie Forrest.
+Using Dynamic Analysis to Discover Polynomial and Array Invariants.
+In 34th International Conference on Software Engineering (ICSE), pages 683--693.
+IEEE, 2012.